hidecode221b/Radia/readme_mac_python.md

 sudo ln -s /Library/Developer/CommandLineTools/usr/bin/python3 /Library/Developer/CommandLineTools/usr/bin/python
 ```
 - Download the Radia code in zip from this repository and unzip it.
-- Open terminal and build a Radia.so in the radia-master directory.
+- Open terminal and build radia.so in the radia-master directory.
 ```
 make
 ```
-- Change the directory to **/cpp/py/** and build radia.so.
+- Change the directory to **/cpp/py/** and run setup.py (if permission denied, add `sudo` in front of `python`).
 ```
 python setup.py install
 ```